syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ---
 layout: post
 title: Legend in WinUI Funnel Chart control | Syncfusion
-description: How to configure the chart legend and customize the appearance of the legend title, Icons, labels, and ItemTemplate in WinUI Funnel Chart (SfFunnelChart)
+description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Funnel Chart (SfFunnelChart).
 platform: WinUI
 control: SfFunnelChart
 documentation: ug